What is Freemasonry? And How Does One Become A Freemason?

 The Great Masonic Grand Lodge of Texas

-Helotes Masonic Lodge #1429, Ancient Free &Accepted Masons, is under the jurisdiction of the Grand Lodge of Texas.
+Helotes Masonic Lodge No.1429, Ancient Free &Accepted Masons, is under the jurisdiction of the Grand Lodge of Texas.
 Helotes Lodge was chartered in 1974 and belongs to the Masonic District 39-A of the Grand Lodge of Texas.

 Freemasonry, spreading brotherly love and affection, to and through the world for the betterment of society as a whole.